Writer Beware logo

 On January 7, 2005, a Supreme Court judge in British Columbia ruled that Hackney should be extradited to Arkansas to stand trial on the charges she fled in 1999.
 Hackney fought extradition, but the following December she was delivered by US marshals to Arkansas and transported to Fayetteville, where she was officially booked into the Washington County Jail on Dec.
 22, 2005, her 51st birthday.

-On February 10, 2006, she pleaded guilty to all six charges, and was sentenced to two prison terms in the Arkansas Department of Correction, one of 15 years and one of 10 years, to run concurrently.
+She pleaded guilty to all six charges, and was sentenced to two prison terms in the Arkansas Department of Correction, one of 15 years and one of 10 years, to run concurrently.
 All but 23 months of the 15-year sentence was suspended, and all but 22 months of the 10-year sentence was suspended, and she was credited with the 23 months she served in Canadian jails awaiting extradition.
-She was deported back to Canada, where she holds citizenship–but there was nothing barring her from returning to the USA, which she quickly did.
+She was deported back to Canada, where she held citizenship–but there was nothing barring her from returning to the USA, which she quickly did.
+The last Writer Beware heard of her, she was living on the West Coast and calling herself Roswitha Elisabeth Melanie (Remi) Mills-Hackney, and trying to market her memoirs.

 The above only scratches the surface of this weird and twisted saga.
 There’s a much more detailed (and far more humorous) account at Writer Beware’s blog.